Satellites reception

 LRIT and HRIT data are used in more and more fields : nowcasting, numerical weather prediction, climate monitoring, research...
 The latest MSG HRIT imagery is available every 15 minutes – twice faster than WEFAX and HRI systems.
 Coupled with the high quality and wide range of data available, this technology will allow major improvements in the forecasting of severe weather.

 The polar orbiter from NOAA will be available in the next years.
-The first converged NPOESS satellite is expected to be available for launch in the latter half of the decade, approximately 2008, depending on when the remaining POES and DMSP (Military) program satellite assets are exhausted.
-NPOESS will provide significantly improved operational capabilities and benefits to satisfy the U.S.A.'s critical civil and national security requirements for space based, remotely sensed environmental data.
+The first converged NPOESS satellite was available in 2008, the others depending on when the remaining POES and DMSP (military) program satellite assets will be exhausted.
+NPOESS provides significantly improved operational capabilities and benefits to satisfy the U.S.A.'s critical civil and national security requirements for space based, remotely sensed environmental data.

 The price of the installation

-The minimum investment for a satellite receive installation is hard to evaluate because many factors affect the price : your taste for manual works, your skills in electronics, your current equipment (you probably already have a computer, maybe a VHF receiver), and the type of transmission that you wish to decode.
+The minimum investment for a satellite receive installation is hard to evaluate because many factors affect the price : your taste for digital and computers, for manual works, your skills in electronics, your current equipment (you probably own a computer, maybe a SDR receiver or a VHF receiver too), and the type of émission that you wish to decode.

 Using such installations you can't miss any more the next crossing of Nimbus satellite and consorts.